gustavboyd/Automated-Employee-Onboarding-System/README.md

     - Open the Azure portal.
     - Navigate to "Logic Apps".
     - Create a new Logic App.
-    - Define a trigger event (e.g., an entry in a SharePoint list or an email to a specific mailbox).
+    - Define a trigger event (e.g., an entry in a SharePoint list, an email to a specific mailbox, or an HTTP request).

 3. Azure AD User Creation